Writing job ads for front-end developers made easy

 • Long

-Short job ads are meant for a quick read; they exist to entice the potential candidate to get to know more about the position, responsibilities, potential compensation, and the company itself.
+Short job ads are meant for a quick read; they exist to entice the potential member to get to know more about the position, responsibilities, compensation, and the company itself.

-These types of ads can usually be posted on social media or other platforms where the attention span of its user database is considerably shorter (compared to dedicated job forums, listings, or platforms).
+These types of ads can usually be posted on social media or other online platforms where the attention span of its user database is considerably shorter (compared to dedicated job forums, listings, or similar).

 Long job ads include everything about the position, such as the job duties and responsibilities, required years of experience, technical skills, soft skills, proposed financial compensation, job location (if applicable), and more information about the company posting the advertisement.

 In that regard, longer job ads are more akin to job descriptions, but they can be leveraged as both (ads and descriptions).
-These types of ads are usually meant for dedicated job platforms, including freelance talent sites like Upwork and Freelancer, or developer sourcing sites like our own Proxify.
+These types of ads are usually meant for dedicated job platforms, including freelance talent sites like Upwork and Freelancer, or developer recruitment services like our own Proxify.

-In this article, I’ll cover both short and long job ads.
+In this article, we’ll cover both short and long job ads.

 A short job ad template would look something like this:

-We (company name) are looking for a senior front-end web developer with more than five years of experience working with PHP, HTML, CSS, and Tailwind to develop a variety of applications for our existing and upcoming clients.
+We (company name) are looking for a senior frontend developer with more than five years of experience working with PHP, HTML, CSS, and Tailwind to develop a variety of applications for our existing and upcoming clients.

 The candidate will be responsible for translating the UI/UX design into code that will produce the visual elements of the web application.
 They will work closely with the UI/UX designer to bridge the gaps between graphic design, user experience and technical functionality of the application.

-They will constantly monitor the project and give directions on how to implement specific elements during the application development process, each step of the way.
+They will constantly monitor the workflow and give directions on how to implement specific elements during the application development process, at each step of the way.

 • Example compensation: $30 per hour